 Registration as a Tax Shelter.
 The Internal Revenue Code requires that "tax shelters" be registered with the Secretary of the Treasury.
+The temporary Treasury regulations interpreting the tax shelter registration provisions of the Internal Revenue Code are extremely broad.
 It is arguable that we are not subject to the registration requirement on the basis that we will not constitute a tax shelter.
 However, we have registered as a tax shelter with the Secretary of Treasury in the absence of assurance that we will not be subject to tax shelter registration and in light of the substantial penalties which might be imposed if registration is required and not undertaken.
-ISSUANCE OF THIS REGISTRATION NUMBER DOES NOT INDICATE THAT INVESTMENT IN US OR THE CLAIMED TAX BENEFITS HAVE BEEN REVIEWED, EXAMINED OR APPROVED BY THE IRS.